dunghoilyd01/linux-guide-split-audio-ports/README.md

     direction = output

-    ; This is the mapping for the jack output (headphones) ; If needed, change the 2 in "hw:%f,2" to your sub device location ; in paths output put the name of the from card details [Mapping analog-stereo-headphones]
+    ; This is the mapping for the jack output (headphones) ; If needed, change the 2 in "hw:%f,2" to your sub device location, ; in paths output put the name of the port from card details [Mapping analog-stereo-headphones]
     description = Headphones
     device-strings = hw:%f,2